ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

 ubuntu-advantage-pro packages are built as well as where CI for the project is run.

-The intent of the master branch is to support all Ubuntu releases from 16.04 (Xenial) through devel out of the box without release-specific changes, though functionality is limited on non-LTS releases.
+The intent of the main branch is to support all Ubuntu releases from 16.04 (Xenial) through devel out of the box without release-specific changes, though functionality is limited on non-LTS releases.
 The SRU process for ubuntu-advantage-tools will target any supported LTS